brettstack/halfstack-site/content/posts/2020-02-23--building-a-civilization-vi-play-by-cloud-webhook-turn-notifier-service/index.md

 author: Brett Andrews
 ---

+> The <a href="https://civ.halfstack.software" target="_blank">Civilization 6 Play By Cloud Turn Notifications Service</a> is now available for Discord.
+If you're interested in the technical details, read on!
+Otherwise, I hope turn notifications make your games more enjoyable. 😁

 Back in the 90s, my Grandma purchased a used PC that came loaded with a few games for us kids.
 One of those games was <a href="https://en.wikipedia.org/wiki/Police_Quest" target="_blank">Police Quest</a>, which was my first introduction to typing commands into a computer.
 But the game that stood the test of time was <a href="https://civilization.com/" target="_blank">Sid Meier's Civilization</a>.

 Admittedly, I had no idea how to play Civ at that young age, and I mostly played it as a city builder.
 I loved seeing those 8-bit animations whenever I completed a World Wonder.